Britain Eases Virus Quarantine As US Under Siege - UrduPoint

 But President Donald Trump, under fire for his handling of the crisis, highlighted positive jobs data that showed 4.8 million people were back to work in June.

 "Today's announcement proves that our economy is roaring back," said Trump.
-"The crisis is being handled." - Latin American cases skyrocket - Cases have been skyrocketing across Latin America.
+"The crisis is being handled." - Latin American cases soar - Cases have been skyrocketing across Latin America.

 The region now has the second most cases in the world with 2.73 million, head of Europe on 2.71 million but behind North America.